-6.4.3 Solution Alternate 1

-Editor’s note: TODO

 6.5 Feedback to vendor

 6.5.1 Description

 The network operator may conduct different procedures, like verification, tesing, deployment and so on after receiving the delivered NF from 3GPP NF supplier.
 During each procedure there may be problems (e.g. testing failure) or other information that need to feedback to the NF supplier.
 The network operator will make some analysis combining the reported errors and netwok operation data to diagnose problem and propose requirements for NF supplier to do improvements.
 The network operator can also feedback other related information, like problem description, logs and so on to assist the improvement.